coracle-social/coracle/README.md

   - File import/export from db, NFC transfer
 - [ ] Save user notes to db
 - [ ] Release to android with https://svelte-native.technology/docs

-# Bugs

-- [ ] Add CSP
-- [ ] Reduce reflow on feeds from new stuff coming in
+- [ ] Add settings storage on nostr, maybe use kind 0?
-- [ ] Follow fiatjaf's vision of clients being smart and connecting to recommended relays to fetch content
 - [ ] Stack views so scroll position isn't lost on navigation
-- [ ] Add notification for slow relays, suggest relays based on network
+- [ ] Suggest relays based on network
-- [ ] Separating events table into notes/reactions/etc would effectively give us a second index on kind.

 # Changelog